yshenaw/ME-MRF-CF/README.md

 # Markov Random Fields for Collaborative Filtering (Memory Efficient)

+## With this version, MSD dataset can run on a laptop.

-This notebook provides a **memory efficient version** in Python 3.7 of the algorithm outlined in the paper "[Markov Random Fields for Collaborative Filtering](https://arxiv.org/abs/1910.09645)" at the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada. **With this version, MSD dataset can run on a laptop.**
+This notebook provides a **memory efficient version** in Python 3.7 of the algorithm outlined in the paper "[Markov Random Fields for Collaborative Filtering](https://arxiv.org/abs/1910.09645)" at the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada.

 For reproducibility, the experiments utilize publicly available [code](https://github.com/dawenl/vae_cf) for pre-processing three popular data-sets and for evaluating the learned model.
 That code accompanies the paper "[Variational Autoencoders for Collaborative Filtering](https://arxiv.org/abs/1802.05814)" by Dawen Liang et al. at The Web Conference 2018.
 While the code for the Movielens-20M data-set was made publicly available, the code for pre-processing the other two data-sets can easily be obtained by modifying their code as described in their paper.